gaius-gracchus/KiwiFarmer/docs/quickstart.rst

 ----------------------

 *KiwiFarmer* is instrumented with a suite of unit tests to ensure each function and class within the package produces the expected result.
-The test suite uses the unittest_ framework, and can be executed by running the following command from the *KiwiFarmer* root directory:
+The test suite uses the pytest_ framework, and can be executed by running the following command from the *KiwiFarmer* root directory:

 .. code-block:: bash

-  python setup.py test
+  python -m pytest

 .. _sec-quick-docs: